-Women of Singapore, I think we can all agree that now we’ve tried juggling the whole crazy act of marriage (or doing it solo), work (and hell yes being a SAHM is work), parenting and trying to keep our own sanity, it’s dawned upon us that if we don’t start looking after ourselves properly, how can we be expected to take care of anyone else?
-But without wishing to sound preachy, and because it’s World Health Day, we say it’s time to take care of ourselves by making room in our busy schedules to stop and take check of how we’re really feeling – both emotionally and physically – and get ourselves booked in for some crucial health examinations.
-But aside from the big ones we all know about, namely PAP smears and breast exams, what are the other essential health checks we should be ticking off our list?
-We got some advice from Dr Foong Tsin Uin of IMC on the six essential health checks for women we should all be scheduling in our diaries…
+Women of Singapore, we can all agree that now we’ve tried juggling the whole crazy act of marriage (or doing it solo), work (and hell yes being a SAHM is work), parenting and trying to keep sane, it’s also dawned upon us that if we don’t start looking after ourselves properly, how can we be expected to take care of anyone else?
+It’s time to take care of ourselves by making room in our busy schedules to stop and take check how we’re really feeling – both emotionally and physically – and get ourselves booked in for some crucial health examinations.
+Aside from the big ones (namely PAP smears and breast exams), what are the other health checks we should know?
+We got some advice from Dr Foong Tsin Uin of Osler Health International on the six essential health checks women should schedule in their diaries…

 1. PAP smear test

 We all know that this is a must.
 Cervical cancer is a killer – but catch it in time and your chances of a full recovery skyrocket.
 Get checked every three years from age 25, or once sexually active.
-You don’t have to see a specialist for this: just pop to your GP for an easy-peasy test that could save your life.
+You don’t have to see a specialist for this.
+Just pop to your GP for this essential health check that could save your life.

 2. Breast cancer screening